fleetdm/fleet/handbook/digital-experience/how-to-submit-and-publish-an-article.md

 ## How to submit an article

-1. Submit your draft to Chris McGillcuddy as a Google Doc.
+1. Submit your draft to Chris McGillicuddy as a Google Doc.
 2. Include any relevant images, image suggestions, or other design requests you may have.

 ## Review process